cglacet/uuid-scheme/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/cglacet/uuid-scheme/master/install.sh)"
 ```

+:warning: This may very likely not work on your machine, I've only tested this on my own machine.
+Comments and suggestions are always welcome.

 ## Example of usage

 Find the file you want to reference and copy a link to it (either markdown, or plain text link):